 The Canadian mining company Baffinland Iron Mines Corporation planned to develop a cluster of nine high-grade iron ore deposits at Mary River in the northern territory of Nunavut.
 Baffinland engaged us to support their Environmental Impact Statement (EIS) team, providing expertise in areas including air quality, noise, vibration, meteorology and climate change.

-Baffinland needed data and analysis related to several aspects of the project, including the construction of the mine, the extraction of the iron ore, the management of an incineration stack, the movement of the resources to port via rail or road and shipping itself.
-At 72 degrees north, the Mary River site is among the world’s most northerly mines--and one of the richest known iron ore deposits.
-The mine’s remote location and its open-pit design made fieldwork and modelling especially demanding.
+Baffinland needed data and analyses related to several aspects of the project, including the construction of the mine, the extraction of the iron ore, the management of an incineration stack, the movement of the resources to port via rail or road and shipping itself.
+At 72 degrees north, the Mary River site is among the world’s most northerly mines – and one of the richest known iron ore deposits.
+The mine’s remote location and its open-pit design made fieldwork and modeling especially demanding.
 Changes in Baffinland’s business environment also necessitated several shifts in project plans, which in turn required us to deliver adjusted analyses and projections according to a very demanding schedule in order to avoid delays in regulatory approval processes.

 Our contributions to the EIS and the mine’s eventual operations included:

 - Baseline air quality and noise monitoring

 - Air quality and noise monitoring during a pilot-scale bulk sampling program

 - Analysis of historical meteorological data and Traditional Knowledge

 - Assessment of historical and expected future climate change